devacfr/reflow-maven-skin/reflow-maven-skin/src/site/markdown/snippets/snippet.md

 {{< /callout >}}

+Markdown is simple content format, but there are times when Markdown falls short.
+Often, authors are forced to add raw HTML to Markdown content.
+Reflow created snippets to get around these limitations.
 A `shortcode` and `web component` are a simple snippet inside a page that Reflow will render using a predefined template.
-This feature is specific at Markdown (not test with other format) for the moment.
+This feature is specific at Markdown (not test with other format for the moment).

 {{< row class="row-cols-1 row-cols-md-2" >}}